light bulb

 How to Start the Application Process

-It’s important to ensure your paperwork and process is carried out in the proper manner.
+It’s important to ensure your paperwork and process are carried out in the proper manner.

 You must correctly fill out the Total Disability Based on Individual Unemployability (TDIU) form, VA Form 21-8940, Veteran’s Application for Increased Compensation Based on Unemployability.
 This form requires all information to be accurate and complete.
 If you fail to include all of the information and documentation, VA may defer or deny your claim.

-What Evidence and Information Should I provide in my Claim?
+What Evidence and Information Should I provide in my TDIU Claim?

 Medical Evidence to Include